-The degree is divided into eight modules, totalling 180 credits.
-This includes a dissertation module in the second year of the degree.
-Upon successful completion of all modules and all practical requirements the following award will be granted: MSc
+The Programme is offered on a part-time basis over two years and is divided into eight modules totalling 180 credits.
+This includes a 50-credit dissertation module in the second year.
+Upon successful completion of all modules and all practical requirements the following postgraduate degree is awarded: MSc Adolescent Psychotherapy

-Adolescent Psychotherapy